jaimemdi/AI_port-scan/README.md

 # AutoScanner - Network Port Scanning & AI Reporting

 AutoScanner is an automated network scanning tool written in Bash that performs TCP and UDP port scans on a given IP address, generates detailed Nmap scan reports, and sends the results to the Deepseek AI API to analyze the potential attack vectors and vulnerabilities.
-It then stores the findings in a report directory.
+It then stores the findings in a report directory and cleans up temporary files.

 ## Features